vramana/blog/_posts/2015-12-26-codemod-tutorial-2.md

 We started here with a familiar `root.find(j.FunctionDeclaration, ...)` call & the other argument is just to find the function with correct name and this find us path of the function we need.
 Then we are calling `.replaceWith(...)` to change the arity of the function that fits our description using previously defined `transformArity` function.
 Some here may say "Hey! wait a second.
 Are you trying to pull a fast one over me?"
 Actually no, I actually struggled quite a lot for writing these few lines.

 We are actually inside a transformation call already and we are invoking another transformation call.
 It is a non-trivial idea but all we are doing is mutating AST within `root` Collection.
-When I first realized that I was mutating `root` AST, I was unhappy because I love functional programming and strongly try to not mutate data.
+This is first time I realized that I was mutating `root` AST, I was unhappy because I love functional programming and strongly try to not mutate data.
+If we are not mutating, both the transformations would end up creating two different AST's but we want to change same AST so we mutate it.
 I kind of disliked the API at this point.
 Anyway, let's get back to matter at hand.

 After mutating ( transforming the function's arity ), we just stop there and  wait till we get out of the outer transformation call and covert the `root` back into JavaScript using `.toSource` method on the `Collection`.